patooworld/PWCloud/Developer-Getting-Started-Guide.md

 				**Note:** The `--debug` flag is helpful if you encounter any problems during installation.

 				**Note:** if you encounter an error *The build tools for v141 (Platform Toolset = 'v141') cannot be found."* you might have a version of Visual Studio installed.
 Either uninstall that version or make sure to have *VC++ 2015.3 v14.00 (v140) toolset for desktop* installed (see below)
-		- Option 2: Use Visual Studio 2017
+		- Option 2: Use Visual Studio 2017 (This is recommended if you're joining the team)
 			- Install [Visual Studio 2017 Community Edition](https://visualstudio.microsoft.com/downloads/)
 			- Select *Desktop Development with C++*
 			- Select *VC++ 2015.3 v14.00 (v140) toolset for desktop* on the right hand side